Work About Resume Contact

 Participant Criteria

-I recruited participants who matched Foundry's target audience — students and early-career professionals with technical backgrounds who are curious about AI and looking to leverage it for projects.
+I recruited participants matching Foundry's target audience: students and early-career professionals with technical backgrounds, curious about AI and looking to leverage it for projects.

 Critical Criteria